 Hence, credits and debits match!

-Now, let’s see the impact on Cash Flow Statement.
-We observe that the net value of entire fixed assets would get reduced across the company’s balance sheet (being a cash source) and we have grown the overall cash account.
-This illustrates the transaction’s cash flows.
+Now, let’s see the impact on the Cash Flow Statement.
+We observe that the net value of entire fixed assets would get reduced across the company’s balance sheet Balance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company. (being a cash source), and we have grown the overall cash account.
+It illustrates the transaction’s cash flows.

-Another effect includes the net Gain (Loss) on asset’s disposition which is again a non-cash activity that surfaces on the company’s combined income statement whereas reduces or surges taxable income.
-Likewise, Depreciation Expenditure is a non-cash activity which lowers or expands Net Income Before Taxes (NBIT) beyond limits.
+Another effect includes the Net Gain (Loss) on asset’s disposition, which is again a non-cash activity that surfaces on the company’s combined income statement, whereas it reduces or surges taxable income.
+Likewise, Depreciation Expenditure is a non-cash activity that lowers or expands Net Income Before Taxes (NBIT) beyond limits.
 Finally, the consolidated income statement appears as follows:

 Minus Expense $20

 Gain or Loss on disposing of the product $20

 Net Income $77